On measuring unboundedness of the $H^\infty$-calculus for generators of analytic semigroups: Acknowledgements

 \section{Acknowledgements}

-The author has been supported by the Netherlands Organisation for Scientific Research (NWO), grant no.\ 613.001.004.
+The author has been supported by the Netherlands Organisation for Scientific Research (NWO), grant no.\ 613.001.004, while he was at the University of Twente, where most of the present work was carried out.
 He is very grateful to Hans Zwart for numerous discussions, his comments on the manuscript and many helpful suggestions.
 The author would also like to thank Markus Haase and Jan Rozendaal for fruitful conversations on functional calculus.
 He is very thankful to Dmitry Yakubovich for bringing the relations to the paper \cite{Yakubovich2011} to his attention.
+Finally, he wants to express his gratitude to the anonymous referee for his very careful reading and his suggestions which helped a lot to improve the presentation of the paper.